altanner/graphical-data-apps/site-build/content/posts/01requirements.md

 ### Python experience
-This workshop aims to be as inclusive as possible!
-But to get the most out of it you should have some experience with Python.
-To engage with the practical tasks and build your own platform with Streamlit you should
+To get the most out of this session, you should have some experience with Python.
+In particular, you should
 * have experience of the [`pandas`](https://pandas.pydata.org/) library (if you have attended our [courses](https://milliams.com/courses/data_analysis_python/) on [data analysis](https://milliams.com/courses/applied_data_analysis/), that is perfect!)
 * be familiar with an Integrated Development Environment (IDE) (we recommend [VS Code](https://code.visualstudio.com/)) - we also have [a course on that!](https://milliams.com/courses/ides_debugging/)
 * some experience of using the [command line](https://alleetanner.github.io/intro-to-command-line/) is also expected.